-Each day we all burn many calories a day to keep the body running which is the result of numerous processes.
+Each day we all burn many calories to keep the body running which is the result of numerous processes.
 All of this is referred to as our metabolism.
 This can vary considerably based on gender, height and weight, activity levels and age.
 Much more details about this topic is covered in the Weight Loss 101 chapter.
 Here we are highlighting how to calculate your likely daily calorie burn as well as what calorie intake is needed to lose weight.
 There will be some simple and easy calculators below to do this.
 Additionally, the more direct methods of metabolism testing will be listed.

 The calculators are a good tool but they are not perfect.
 Keep in mind that the resulting number is a credible estimation but an estimation nonetheless.
 It will give you a good starting point.
 Keep two things in mind if you feel that you are ingesting the target calorie intake and not losing weight.
 First, it is very likely that you are missing 25 to 50% of how much you are actually eating.
 This typically happens due to unconscious aspects (i.e., not doing this deliberately) and due to not having accurate measurement of the amount of food eaten.
 To help with the former you can set up automatic cues or reminders to track everything and for the latter challenge a digital food scale can be a great tool.
 The second thing to consider if you seem to be hitting you intake goal but not losing weight is to do one or two week food experiment.
 This experiment entails ONLY eating foods that are easily quantifiable when it comes to calorie content.
 This will be you will likely be eating foods that are packaged so that the serving size is stated, the calories are given for the serving, and you can easily know how many servings you ate.
 The goal of doing this is to get a very accurate account of calorie intake and to likely show that if a certain amount of calories are ACCURATELY recorded then weight loss will happen.
 The evidence is overwhelming that ingesting a calorie intake that elicits a calorie deficit will always lead to weight loss.
 There are NO “broken metabolisms” or “starvation modes” that will inhibit weight loss.
 The number that elicits a deficit will vary based on individual aspects (see previous) which are taken into account in the calculators.
 To be clear, for many people this means a relatively low number of calories must be ingested to lose weight (BTW, this is one of the reasons losing weight is difficult).
 However, it is definitely NOT zero and is likely 1,200 to 1,800 calories to consistently lose about one lb of bodyfat per week.